kimbring2/DeepSoccer/README.md

 You can set the path and name of saving file by changing a save_path and save_file options of [my_deepsoccer_single_params.yaml file](https://github.com/kimbring2/DeepSoccer/blob/master/my_deepsoccer_training/config/my_deepsoccer_single_params.yaml).

 ## 8) Training DeepSoccer using Deep Reinforcement Learning
-After making DeepSoccer in Openai Gym format, let's use it trarning robot using Deep Reinforcement Learning.
-Currently, the most commonly used Deep Reinforcement Learning algorithms like PPO are good when the action of the agent is relatively simple.
-However, DeepSoccer agent has to deal with soccer ball very delicately.
-Thus, I assume that PPO alorithm do not work well in this project.
-For that reason, I decide to use a one of Deep Reinforcement Learning method "Forgetful Experience Replay in Hierarchical Reinforcement Learning from Demonstrations", which operates in the complex environment like a soccer, by mixing trained agent data and expert demonstration data.

-The code related to this algorithm is be located at [ForgER folder](https://github.com/kimbring2/DeepSoccer/tree/master/my_deepsoccer_training/src/ForgER).

 You can train a robot using human demonstration data(https://drive.google.com/drive/folders/18kqrpbLMGEnAOd1QTHCRzL_VyUCGItcE?usp=sharing).
 Change a line of launch file like that.

 ```